heyysudarshan/heyysudarshan/readme.md

 ### Introduction 👋

 Hi!
-I’m Sudarshan, a software developer from India who loves building cross-platform and native mobile apps with Kotlin and Kotlin Multiplatform.
+I’m Sudarshan, a software developer from India who loves building cross-platform and native mobile apps with `Kotlin` and `Kotlin Multiplatform`.
 What began as curiosity about software development has grown into a passion.
 I enjoy writing, testing, debugging, and deploying code that solves real-world problems.

+I’ve dedicated myself to developing software, especially mobile and cross-platform apps, using `Kotlin Multiplatform` and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single codebase.
+I like to write clean, simple, and effective code instead of smart code.
+Let’s connect if you share the same belief.

 ### Technology Tech